spiral/docs/orm/basics.md

 Services like that is the best place to locate custom selection methods (like `findActive`) or even alter delete method to implement "soft deletes".

+> You can also generate CRUD controller to work with existed entity service using command 'create:controller name -s service'.

 ## Inheritance and Abstract Records
-Since Spiral ORM uses static analysis, there is no real limitation how you would like to create your models, as result you can declare **abstract** Record with it's schema, validations and etc and later extend this class in your application.
+Since Spiral ORM uses static analysis, there is no real limitation how you would like to create your models, as result you can declare **abstract** Record with it's schema, validations and etc and later extend this class in your application models.
 This technique can be very useful while writing [modules] (/components/modules.md).

 > While extending, ORM will merge schemas and other properties of Record and it's parent.
+Attention, ORM does not provide table inheritance.

 ## Inspections
-While running shema update (spiral up) command, you might notice line which contains list of inspected entities and resulted rating.
-Such information provided by spiral entity inspector which analyses ORM and ODM schema to find unprotected or blacklisted fields, we can get more details by running inspection on selected entity:
+While running shema update (spiral up) command, you might notice text which contains list of inspected entities and resulted rating.
+Such information provided by spiral **Entity Inspector** which analyses ORM and ODM schemas to find unprotected or blacklisted fields, we can get more details by running inspection on selected entity:

 ```
 > spiral inspect:entity Database/User